Monday 29 January 1940

 |HMS Achilles steams past the wreck of the Admiral Graf Spee, 29 January 1940.|

-Winter War Air Operations: The Soviets launch sharp air raids along coastal towns on the Gulf of Bothnia.
+Winter War Air Operations: The Soviets launch sharp air raids along the coastal towns on the Gulf of Bothnia.
 At Hango and Turku, two of their favorite targets, they cause extensive damage.
 At Hango, 50 perish and 200 are injured, whereas at Turku, 28 men perish and 46 are injured.
 In addition, the Soviet bombers, perhaps mistakenly, bomb the Red Cross hospital on the Karelian Isthmus, killing 23.

 Winter War Peace Talks: The Soviets for the first time send a note to Alexandra Kollontai, their ambassador in Stockholm, for transmission to the Finnish government.
 The note indicates that they are willing to at least sit down with the Finnish government and talk about things: